 Transmission Owner means a PTO, MTO or OTO.

-Transmission Provider is the ISO for Regional Network Service and Through or Out Service as provided under Section II.B and II.C of the OATT; Cross-Sound Cable, LLC for Merchant Transmission Service as provided under Schedule 18 of the OATT; the Schedule 20A Service Providers for Phase I/II HVDC-TF Service as provided under Schedule 20A of the OATT; and the Participating Transmission Owners for Local Service as provided under Schedule 21 of the OATT.
+Transmission Provider is the ISO for Regional Network Service and Through or Out Service as provided under Section II.B and II.C of the OATT; Cross-Sound Cable, LLC for Merchant Transmission Service as provided under Schedule 18 of the OATT; the Schedule 20A Service Providers for Phase I/II HVDC-TF Service as provided under Schedule 20A of the OATT; the Schedule 20B Service Provider for NECEC Transmission Line Transmission Service as provided under Schedule 20B of the OATT; and the Participating Transmission Owners for Local Service as provided under Schedule 21 of the OATT.

 Transmission Requirements are determined in accordance with Section III.A(iii) of the ISO New England Financial Assurance Policy.